Odette Dynasty O’Hara

 Sabrina: Right.

-Michael:–when they wash it off they miss it.
+Michael:– When they wash it off, they miss it.
 Hands down.
-Like I’ve yet to meet someone that’s like “I would never do that again.”
-Like when you wash it off and you go back to you, it’s that feeling that you’re like, “Oh I see.”
-Does that make sense like?
+Like, I’ve yet to meet someone that’s like, “I would never do that again.”
+Like, when you wash it off, and you go back to you, it’s that feeling that you’re like, “Oh, I see.”

 Sabrina: Yeah.